11 Virtual Assistant Jobs From Home

 Life Bushido is probably the most flexible site on this list.
 You must work 5 hours a week with a maximum of 25.
 You will be completing normal VA tasks like calling, scheduling appointments, managing websites, based on the client’s needs.

-Looks like they pay around $10 an hour and hires worldwide.
+It looks like they pay around $10 an hour and hires worldwide.

 From what I can see employees are making $10-$15 an hour with this company.